DigitalDefenseFund/slack_hotline/readme.md

   * make the 'request url' your ngrok base url PLUS "/slack/receive"
   * CHECK the box 'escape users and channels in your app'

+## Questions?
+Comments?
+Contact us by opening an issue!
+Alternatively, send us an email at pigeon@digitaldefensefund.org